thinkingtek/Task-Management-system/README.md

 1. Project Overview

    - Project Name: Task Management.
    - Description: This is a project that manage tasks for a Software Enterprise.
-This project was built using Just Html, CSS, Django and Vanilla JavaScript.
+This project was built using Just Html, CSS, Django, Django RestFramework and Vanilla JavaScript.
    - Purpose: Its main purpose is to create, update, and delete tasks for Software developers in the company.
    - Link to Demo: My github link ( https://github.com/thinkingtek/Task-Management-system.git )